Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 • Acute and chronic encephalitis;

-• Intoxication in diseases such as tetanus, diphtheria, malaria, typhus, botulism;
+• Intoxication due to diseases such as tetanus, diphtheria, malaria, typhus, botulism;

-• Food poisoning, alcohol poisoning, carbon monoxide, lead, barbiturates, etc.;
+• Food poisoning, poisoning with alcohol, carbon monoxide, lead, barbiturates, etc.;

 • Purulent inflammation of the paranasal sinuses;